Issue Template

 <!-- Please describe the steps to reproduce the bug in detail -->

-When this template is used to create an Issue, it automatically generates a title starting with [BUG]
+This template automatically generates a title starting with [BUG]

-label, and assigns a designated person.
+label, and assigns it to the specified person.
 At the same time, the template provides two structured fields, Bug Type

 and Reproduction Steps

-, guiding users to clearly describe the problem.
+, guiding users to clearly describe the issue.

-Currently, GitCode supports the following types of markdown front-matter configurations:
+Currently, GitCode supports the following markdown front-matter configurations:

 Field | Description | Notes |